 The EOS Imaging System is a low radiation imaging scan for scoliosis or other spine, hip or leg disorders.
 A low radiation imaging scan is safer for children with progressive conditions who may need imaging exams throughout their life.
-An EOS image is taken while your child is standing, allowing our specialists to get a better view of structural abnormalities so we can make an accurate diagnosis and recommend the best course of treatment.
+We take an EOS image while your child is standing, allowing our specialists to get a better view of structural issues so we can make an accurate diagnosis and recommend the best course of treatment.
 Unlike a traditional X-ray, which stiches multiple images together, the EOS Imaging System conveniently produces just one, high-quality image similar to an X-ray that can include the entire body when necessary.

 Pediatric orthopedic surgery

 Our specialists do everything they can to treat conditions and injuries without surgery, but when surgery is the best treatment option, our patients receive care from one of the safest, most experienced and most effective pediatric orthopedic surgery teams in the country.
 This includes offering VEPTR surgery to treat patients with scoliosis.

 What is VEPTR surgery?

 We are one of only a few national centers offering VEPTR surgery, which helps straighten a child’s spine and separate their ribs so that their lungs can grow normally.
 Thoracic insufficiency syndrome is a disease marked by severe deformities of the chest, spine and ribs that prevent normal pulmonary development.
 Though rare, our team sees many patients with thoracic insufficiency syndrome each year, and we actively participate in multi-institutional research aimed at improving care for these children.

 Pediatric experts with our Concussion Program specialize in evaluating and treating children and young athletes who experience a concussion or other type of mild traumatic brain injury, or TBI.
 In addition to general medical exams, specific testing for concussions can include neuropsychological testing, which is an evaluation of thinking skills and behavior that helps doctors understand changes in brain function after a concussion.
 After appropriate evaluation, our team works with a child’s family, as well as a school nurse or another person at the child’s school, to implement a concussion recovery plan.

 Pediatric orthopedic lab tests